dbtek/dbyll/_posts/2019-02-26-Spring-Boot-Integration-Testing-MockMvcTest.md

 ### Configuration

-Before start to write your tests for your controllers, need some configurations for  @MockMvcTest.
+Before start to write your tests for your controllers, need some configurations for  ```@MockMvcTest```.
 Let's have a look the below basic gradle.build file;

 ```gradle